-That’s why it’s important to not withdraw our energy from our kids when we discipline them.
+That’s why it’s important that we not withdraw our energy from our children when we discipline them.
 They need to trust that life will treat them well, and they learn that from us treating them well.

 My son took part in a Napoleon Hill Mastermind Group, and his first assignment was to successfully precipitate something within a week.
 So he decided to precipitate $5.
 Toward the end of the week, the money hadn’t shown up.
 So Ron said to him, “Let’s take a walk.”
 And as they walked down our street, my son found a $5 bill on the ground, but only after Ron got him to walk past it four times.

-One of the best gifts we can give our children is a belief that “Life is good, and it loves me.
-I’m worthy, and I deserve the best, no matter what.”
+One of the best gifts we can give our children is a belief that, “Life loves me, and it will turn out well for me.”

-One fall, my son put a new surfboard on layaway, certain that he would have it in time for Christmas.
+One fall, my son put a new surfboard on layaway, feeling certain that he would have it in time for Christmas.
 He spent months raising money and making payments, growing more and more excited with every dollar he earned.
 Late in the afternoon on Christmas Eve, he got a phone call from the surf shop.
-They wanted to know: “Aren’t you coming down to pick up the board so you’ll have it on Christmas morning?”
+They wanted to know: “Aren’t you coming down to pick up the board so you’ll have it Christmas morning?”
 He reminded them that he still owed quite a bit, but he was sure he’d be able to get it soon.
 Then they told him that the balance was zero.
-A secret-Santa had come in and paid it off for him, and our whole family had a moment of real magic!
+A secret-Santa – we still don’t know who it was – had come in and paid it off for him.
+And our whole family had a moment of real magic!